Now Reading

 Any reputable digital content marketing firm worth its salt will have a firmly entrenched set of processes, systems, procedures, and workflows.

-The best agencies have developed these over several years and are constantly and consistently working to refine them to the needs of the market and the ever-changing digital landscape.
+The best agencies have developed these over a number of years, and are constantly and consistently working to refine them to the needs of the market, and the ever-changing digital landscape.

-Though they probably won’t share any specific details until you start working together (and fair enough), it’s pertinent to learn a little about what they’ll do once you sign on that dotted line.
+Though they probably won’t share any specific details until you start working together (and fair enough), it’s pertinent to find out a little about what they’ll actually do once you sign on that dotted line.

 The first step in any successful content marketing strategy is to start by setting goals.

-Your content marketing agency should have a clear process for goal-setting and should be able to guide you as to appropriate targets, aspirations, and timeframes.
+Your content marketing firm should have a clear process for goal-setting and should be able to guide you as to appropriate targets, aspirations, and timeframes.

 After all, they’ve done it several times.
 Right?